 - Educational articles that help you in trading better and earning more.

 The demo account offers some great features as elicited above.
 Not only do the educational resources train you to use the platform but also educate on you on how to trade properly.
-This helps the app in scoring 10/10 in our scoring guidelines for the demo account.

 City Index Demo Account & Educational Resources Score: 10/10

 #10 Safety Of Using City Index

 City Index is regulated by UK’s regulatory authority, the FCA.
 Moreover, it is also regulated by Australia’s ASIC and MAS.
 Similarly, it is listed on NYSE.
 The fact that it is regulated by the top regulatory authorities and it has been operating since 1983 lends great credibility to the platform.
 If you are a UK national using the app then you have investor protection for up to £85,000.
 This provides you with a lot of protection in case something goes wrong with the broker. however, kindly note that the insurance does not cover you against bad investment decisions.

 If a broker is regulated by a tier 1 broker like the Financial Conduct Authority of UK (FCA), Securities Exchange Commission (SEC), or Australia Securities & Exchange Commission (ASIC) it scores a perfect score.
 However, if it is regulated from a tier-2 broker like the Cyprus Securities & Exchange it scores an 8.
 The score for most tier 3 brokers is a 6 and the score for no regulation is 0.
 Regulation is an important factor for brokers as non-regulated entities can engage in harmful practices for investors that can be detrimental for them.

 The fact that the app is heavily regulated by tier-1 bodies means that it gets a score of 10/10 on our scoring guidelines.